FC Lorient: History

 Football Club Lorient was founded on 2 April 1926.
 Lorient was formed off of La Marée Sportive, a club founded a year earlier by Madame Cuissard, a store patron who originated from Saint-Étienne, and her son Joseph.
-The club began play as an amateur club under the Czechoslovakian manager Jozef Loquay and won the Champions de l'Ouest in 1929, which placed the club into the Division d'Honneur of the Brittany region.
+In 1929, The club began play as an amateur club under the Czechoslovakian manager Jozef Loquay and won the Champions de l'Ouest, which placed the club into the Division d'Honneur of the Brittany region, which placed the club into the Division d'Honneur of the Brittany region.
 In 1932, Lorient won the league and, four years later, repeated this performance.
 The onset of World War II limited the club's meteoric rise in the region and the departure of several players who either joined the war effort or left to play abroad effectively disseminated the club.

 Following the war, Antoine Cuissard, the grandson of Madame Cuissard, joined the club as a player with intentions of rebuilding it in honour of his grandmother.
 Lorient began play in the Division d'Honneur.
 Cuissard began one of the first Lorient players to maintain a place in the France national team while playing with the club.
 In 1954, he played on the team that qualified for the 1954 FIFA World Cup.
 Lorient quickly recovered and, by 1948, was playing in the Championnat de France amateur (CFA).
 The club spent two years in the league before falling back to the Division d'Honneur.
 In 1957, Lorient was promoted back to the CFA, but struggled due to being limited financially.
 Subsequently, the club sought sponsors with the hopes of becoming professional.
 In 1967, under the chairmanship of both Jean Tomine and René Fougère, Lorient placed a bid to turn professional and was elected to Division 2 by the French League.
 Incoming president Henri Ducassou agreed to do his best to make professionalism prosper in Lorient.